 - Policies on the usage of electronic devices such as cell phones, laptops and tablets during class

 - Set Clear Expectations - The single best strategy for creating a successful syllabus is for the instructor to be clear and explicit about expectations.
 Research on teaching and learning indicates that communicating clearly about course details at the beginning of the course helps students succeed and avoid misunderstandings and grade challenges later.
 Research also supports the reverse effect, that unclear standards and muddy communication lead to poor perception of the course and unwillingness to engage the instructor (Ramsden, 2003).
-Links for Classroom Policies and Expected Behaviors and sample syllabus language can supply more detailed approaches to crafting clear expectations.
+Links for Classroom Policies and Expected Behaviors and can supply more detailed approaches to crafting clear expectations.

 - Revise Existing Syllabi as Needed - Instructors may find it useful to obtain and revise existing course syllabi.
 In this scenario, the instructor can consider whether a syllabus includes all of the above example sections.
 In addition a CTL staff member can provide specific advice.